 In 1772, a new tax was imposed on tea: the Tea Act was interpreted as another demonstration of authority from the part of Britain.

-A group of Bostonians wearing Indian costumes went on board a tea clipper in Boston harbor and managed to throw several thousand pounds of tea into the sea: the “Boston Tea Party” was followed by severe punishment.
+A group of Bostonians wearing Indian costumes went on board a tea clipper in Boston harbour and managed to throw several thousand pounds of tea into the sea: the “Boston Tea Party” was followed by severe punishment.

 A continental congress of the colonies answered by prohibiting British imports and militias were formed to resist British troops.